NUCLEAR INDUSTRY DEVELOPMENT IN THE REPUBLIC OF KAZAKHSTAN

 INVECOR Project

-The main outcomes of the Project are new experimental data on final structure of corium pool with natural convection when simulating residual heat release in a fuel and ablation of vessel’s bottom model at different melt composition and heat loads on a wall in 2-D configuration with real flection of reactor vessel bottom.
+The main results of the Project: new experimental data on the final structure of the corium pool with natural convection when simulating residual heat release in fuel and ablation of the vessel bottom model with different melt compositions and thermal loads on the wall in a 2-D configuration with a real curvature of the reactor vessel bottom.

 CORMIT Project